 With a fantastic chassis and a highly tuneable engine, the ST150 offers affordable yet formidable fast Ford fun.
 Here’s how to get the most from your Ford Fiesta ST Mk6 through tuning.

-The Ford Fiesta ST Mk6 went back to fast Ford roots of sticking a big engine receptive to tuning in a little car.
-Then, stiffening up the chassis, and sending it down the road for some chuckable-yet-useable fun.
-It really was the XR2 reincarnated in 2000s form.
+The Ford Fiesta ST Mk6 went back to fast Ford roots of sticking a big engine in a little car; then, stiffening up the chassis, and sending it down the road for some chuckable-yet-useable fun.
+It really was the XR2 reincarnated in the 2000s.

 And, just like the XR2, the chassis underneath can easily cope with more power than the stock 2.0-litre Duratec’s 150bhp (hence the ST150 tag).
 Also, just like the XR2, tuning the engine gives significant improvements, either in screaming naturally-aspirated guise or gulping down wads of boost from a forced-induction conversion.
 But, because technology improves over time, the rewards on offer from a well-tuned ST150 far outweigh anything Ford’s earlier hot hatches could ever hope to muster.

 Over the years we’ve seen plenty of fast-road conversion with around 200bhp combined with sensible chassis and braking upgrades.
-In recent years, more ST owners have turned to adding boost to give some quite crazy power figures for a little Fiesta, initially with bolt-on supercharger kits, but latterly with full-blown big-turbo installations.
-And, of course, the Mk6 ST has always been capable on track, and we’ve seen plenty of track and full-on race cars embarrass much more powerful machinery on the circuits thanks to an uncompromising and incredibly nimble chassis setup.
+In more recent times, more ST owners have turned to adding boost to give some quite crazy power figures for a little Fiesta, initially with bolt-on supercharger kits, but latterly with full-blown big-turbo installations.
+That’s before we mention the abundance of engine swapped cars out there.
+And, of course, the Mk6 ST has always been capable on track, and we’ve seen plenty of track and full-on race cars embarrass much more powerful machinery on circuits thanks to an uncompromising and incredibly nimble chassis setup.

-Or, like most people, you could combine your perfect blend of all of the above to create an ST that is really unique, fits your needs and reflects your personality perfectly.
-Here’s our Ford Fiesta ST Mk6 tuning guide.
+Or, like most people, you could combine your perfect blend of all of the above to create an ST that is unique, fits your needs and reflects your personality perfectly.
+Here’s our comprehensive guide to tuning the Ford Fiesta ST Mk6.

 Ford Fiesta ST Mk6 engine tuning